 - The CAT score is sensitive to change.
 When reviewing the patient following the PR Program, the patient should be aiming for a CAT score lower than or equal to their initial one.
 A change in score of 2 units has been identified by experts involved in developing the test as being clinically relevant.16

 Quality of life Questionnaires

-When determining the effectiveness of a pulmonary rehabilitation program (see Program Evaluation section), both statistical significance and clinical importance should be considered.
+When determining the effectiveness of a PR program (see Patient reassessment section), both statistical significance and clinical importance should be considered.
 The magnitude of change in the scores of some quality of life questionnaires is reflective of an important improvement (e.g. CRDQ, SGRQ).
 However, with some other instruments (e.g. SF-36), the magnitude of the change that reflects an important improvement has not been determined.

 For the CRDQ, an increase in the score reflects an improvement.
 The minimum important difference in the CRDQ is 0.5 points per item within each domain.
 Therefore if all questions within a domain are answered then the clinically important difference for each domain is as follows:

-Pulmonary rehabilitation has been shown to achieve important and statistically significant in quality of life s using disease specific quality of life questionnaires.
-The use of generic quality of life questionnaires has detected statistically significant changes in quality of life following pulmonary rehabilitation.
+PR has been shown to achieve clinically and statistically significant improvements in quality of life using disease specific quality of life questionnaires.
+The use of generic quality of life questionnaires has detected statistically significant changes in quality of life following PR.

 The definition of pulmonary rehabilitation states that pulmonary rehabilitation is designed to improve the physical and psychological condition of people with chronic respiratory disease (17).